 While the CARES Act protections are important, millions of borrowers with commercially-held FFEL-program federal loans and private student loans are not covered.
 However, these borrowers may still have options.

 Several states have formalized voluntary agreements with private student loan lenders and servicers to provide temporary relief to borrowers in response to the pandemic.
 This relief can include a temporary suspension of payments, temporarily modified repayment terms and a waiver of late fees.
 Not all states – and not all private lenders and servicers – are participating.
 Borrowers should contact their lenders or servicers for more information.

 Borrowers should also inquire about the terms, conditions and consequences of any temporary relief.
 In some cases, interest may still accrue, even if no payments are due.
 This can lead to higher monthly payments when the forbearance ends, or a longer repayment term.

 There are reports of student loan servicers improperly reporting loan statuses to credit bureaus in response to coronavirus-related forbearances, leading to credit damage.
 Student loan advocates recently filed a class-action lawsuit alleging widespread credit reporting errors.

 Under the Fair Credit Reporting Act (FCRA), all consumers are entitled to one free credit report annually from each of the three major credit reporting agencies.
 Annual Credit Report is offering a free credit report each week through April 2021.
+[Note: This has been extended to April 2022.]
 Borrowers may want to pull and review their credit reports periodically, and dispute any inaccurate or erroneous information.

 The landscape surrounding student loan relief in response to COVID-19 is rapidly changing.
 There are at least five major student loan relief proposals being considered in Congress.